-* US government gives ICANN only temporary contract extension
+* US government gives ICANN only temporary contract

 * Conflict of interest concerns around new domain programme